History of the United States Space Force: Deployment of military satellite communications systems

 With Project Advent's failure, the Defense Department turned to the Air Force-aligned the Aerospace Corporation, which had been developing two alternatives.
 In Summer 1962, the Space Systems Division got authorization to proceed with the development of the Initial Defense Communication Satellite Program (IDCSP) to provided communications in the super high frequency (SHF) bandwidth.
-Unlike in Project Advent, the Space Systems Division would have complete control over the spacecraft and booster, with the Army Satellite Communications Agency only had authority over the ground segment, with the Defense Communications Agency responsible for unify the Army and Air Force Space Systems Division efforts.
+Unlike in Project Advent, the Space Systems Division would have complete control over the spacecraft and booster, with the Army Satellite Communications Agency only had authority over the ground segment, with the Defense Communications Agency responsible for unifying the Army and Air Force efforts.
 The Space Systems Division also received authorization to develop a second system, the Advanced Defense Communications Satellite Program (ADCSP), at the same time.
-IDCSP development proved difficult, intended to be launched on Atlas-Agena boosters, due to intensive studies by the Defense Department and Secretary McNamara question if the military needed to operate its own communications satellites, rather than lease bandwidth from the COMSAT corporation.
-On 15 July 1964, after failed negations with COMSAT and concerns about hosting military payloads on civil satellites that could be used by foreign countries, Secretary McNamara opted to push forward with the more secure and reliable military satellite communications system.
+The need for IDCSP was questioned, as the Defense Department and Secretary McNamara wanted to study DOD leasing bandwidth from the new COMSAT corporation.
+On 15 July 1964, after failed negotiations with COMSAT and concerns about hosting military payloads on civil satellites that could be used by foreign powers, Secretary McNamara opted to push forward with the more secure and reliable military satellite communications system.
 The development of the Titan IIIC prompted a change from medium earth orbits to near-synchronous orbits for the IDCSP.

-The IDSCP was originally intended to just be an experimentation program, but was so successful that it became an operational satellite constellation.
+The IDSCP was originally intended only for experimentation, but was so successful that it became an operational satellite constellation.
 The first seven satellites were launched on 16 June 1966 by the Space Systems Division Titan IIIC.
-The second launch, of eight IDSCP satellites, were launched on 26 August 1966, however a critical failure resulted in the loss of the launch vehicle and payloads.
+The second launch, of eight IDSCP satellites, were launched on 26 August 1966, however the failure of a fairing resulted in the loss of the launch vehicle and payloads.
 The third launch occurred on 18 January 1967, placing eight satellites into orbit, with a 1 July 1967 launch, the first by SAMSO, placing three more satellites into orbit.
 This launch also placed into orbit a number of test satellites, including the Navy's DODGE gravity gradient experiment, the DATS satellite, and Lincoln Experimental Satellite-5.
-The final eight satellites were launched into orbit on 13 June 1968, creating a constellation of 26 satellite when the Defense Communications Agency declared the IDCSP system operation al changed its name to the Initial Defense Satellite Communications System (IDSCS).
+The final eight satellites were launched into orbit on 13 June 1968, creating a constellation of 26 satellites.
+When the Defense Communications Agency declared the IDCSP system operational, it changed its name to the Initial Defense Satellite Communications System (IDSCS).